 Response Element Data Type Description StatusCode String Status of the web service call.
-Possible values include: SUCCESS FAILURE LoginSessionId String A unique login token.
+Possible values include: • SUCCESS • FAILURE LoginSessionId String A unique login token.
+This to A unique login token.
 This token is appended to the Login URL to take a user directly into Yellowfin.